George Whalley: Radio and Television Broadcasts

 The first major radio feature he wrote was Death in the Barren Ground, noted above.
-This was followed by several dramatic features on W.B.
-Yeats including Love is a Crooked Thing (1955) on the relationship between Yeats and Maud Gonne, Words for Music Perhaps (1957) about Yeats and the speaking of poetry, The Articulation of the Image (1961) on his poetry, and Be Secret and Exult (1965), a tribute to Yeats on the 100th anniversary of his birth.
+This was followed by several dramatic features on W. B. Yeats including Love is a Crooked Thing (1955) on the relationship between Yeats and Maud Gonne, Words for Music Perhaps (1957) about Yeats and the speaking of poetry, The Articulation of the Image (1961) on his poetry, and Be Secret and Exult (1965), a tribute to Yeats on the 100th anniversary of his birth.
 He wrote two dramatic features on David Jones, The Poems of David Jones (1973) and The Secret Princes (1975), the writer and artist he long admired.
-Single Form (1966) and To an Unknown Country (1967), were both features dedicated to Dag Hammarskjold, the second Secretary-General of the United Nations who died in 1961.
+Single Form (1966) and To an Unknown Country (1967), were both features dedicated to Dag Hammarskjöld, the second Secretary-General of the United Nations who died in 1961.